sajayi-ledger/e_comm_take_home/README.md

 - [picsum]

-## The Completed result should not include:
+## The completed result should not include:

 - Bootstrap styles.